 Pan innovative project for the recovery of cellulose from waste water was launched at the Trucazzano treatment plant.

 The pilot project adapts the innovative technology of the Dutch CirTec to the purification process, testing the performance and quality of the raw material extracted, with the external support of the Milan Polytechnic.

 The cellulose, extracted through a multi-filtering system and then cleaned and dehydrated, is reused for the production of composite materials and monomers for the bioplastic industry, and in the production of construction materials such as road asphalt.

 In this first phase, the plant produces 150 kilograms of cellulose, deriving mainly from toilet paper, and which at full capacity are estimated to become 1,000 tons in a year.

 Since 2017, CAP has launched a process aimed at recovering products no longer usable in the food chain by using them as a secondary raw material and source of energy, according to the principles of the circular economy.

 In fact, food waste, through its treatment in the anaerobic digester of the purification plants, can be reused as biogas, electricity and organic chemicals.

-The first experiment that arose from the collaboration with Danone, has been active since March 2019 and will continue throughout 2021.
+The first experiment that arose from the collaboration with Danone, has been active since March 2019.

-Two new projects have also been launched in this direction: the first in partnership with ThinkAbout (an innovative entrepreneurial reality that promotes solutions to combat food waste) and the second with Milano Ristorazione.
+New projects have also been launched in this direction: such as partnership with ThinkAbout (an innovative entrepreneurial reality that promotes solutions to combat food waste) and with Milano Ristorazione.